 - Recorded feedback throughout the course, every clip kept on your USB

 - BSL Role models can be arranged

-- Analysis work on DB Communicaiton principles
+- Analysis work on Deafblind Communicaiton principles

 - Conversations including debates/ discussions, role-play/case studies